-This page lists brands of which little historical information is currently available.
+This page lists brands for which we currently have only an historical precis.
 There is also a page on really obscure French brands.

 For a more complete listing visit the French Index.